eclipse-ee4j/cargotracker/vscode/update1 vscode.md

  ![payara6](image/payara6.png)

- * Then, select the maven side-bar & righ-click to install:
+ * Then, select the maven side-bar & right-click to clean package & install or else you can run 'mvn clean package' in the terminal:

  ![Maveni](image/maveni.png)